 With Lob NCOA enabled, there are no changes to API requests sent to Lob.
 This is true whether you are using our client-facing libraries, or making raw HTTP(S) requests to our API.
 If you have Lob NCOA enabled, all live API requests to the following endpoints will be run through NCOA.
 However, there are some changes to API responses for the following endpoints:

 Though there are no changes to API requests received, there are significant changes to our API responses, but only in the event that an address has been changed through NCOA.
-If an address has not been changed through NCOA, the response would be identical to our standard API responses, except with the addition of a recipient_moved field, which is false for unchanged addresses.
+If an address has not been changed through NCOA, the response would be identical to our standard API responses, except with the addition of a

 Due to the USPS constraints mentioned above, if an address has been changed through NCOA, we are required to suppress the following response fields for that address: